Financial Aid and Scholarships

 Financial Aid Disbursement & Credit Balance Refund Policy

 Most types of financial aid (grants, waivers, loans, and scholarships) are applied directly toward the student’s university bill to assist in covering those charges.
 If there are funds after the student bill has been paid, the remaining amount will be sent as a “refund.”
 Students can elect how they would like to receive their refund, either as a Direct Deposit or as a physical check (detailed instructions are available).
 Financial aid disburses on student accounts and refunds begin to be generated the week before the start of the semester and are generated daily thereafter.
 If the student elected to receive the refund as a physical check, but the check was not received, please verify that the mailing address on file with the University is correct.
 Otherwise, contact Student Accounts at (406) 657-2140.
-Please keep in mind checks can take 5-7 business days for delivery, depending on the postal service.
+Please keep in mind checks can take five-seven business days for delivery, depending on the postal service.

 Return of Title IV Funds Policy